vghpe/vghpe.github.io/content/posts/compare_dilalogue.md

 One notable difference in the presentation is that all NPCs in *A Short Hike* are assigned a unique color for their text.
 In *Arranger*, only Jemma gets a special text color treatment.

-Both games animate the speaker. *Arranger* appears to use a ping-pong ease on the sprite, while *A Short Hike* translates or scales the heads on the Y-axis.
+Both games animate the speaker with little bobs. *Arranger* appears to use a ping-pong ease on the sprite, while *A Short Hike* translates or scales the heads on the Y-axis.

 ---